node-apn/node-apn/README.md

 	$ openssl pkcs12 -in key.p12 -out key.pem -nodes

 If you are using a development certificate you may wish to name them differently to enable fast switching between development and production.
 The filenames are configurable within the module options, so feel free to name them something more appropriate.

+It is also possible to supply a PFX package containing your certificate, key and any relevant CA certificates.
+The method to accomplish this is left as an exercise to the reader.

 ## Debugging